-4.3.37 The settlements within 5km of the SAC associated housing and population are summarised below:
+4.3.35 The settlements within 5km of the SAC associated housing and population are summarised below:

-Settlement Residual dwelling requirement Population @ 2.5 persons / dwelling SANGS @ 2 ha/000 Clipstone 10 4 260 0.52 Edwinstowe 12 1 302.5 0.605 Ollerton and Boughton Total 48 7 1217.5 2.435 3.56
+Settlement Residual dwelling requirement Population @ 2.5 persons / dwelling

+Clipstone 104 260

+Edwinstowe 121 302.5

+Ollerton and Boughton 487 1217.5

+Total
-4.3.38 Vicker Water Country Park, located just to the south of Clipstone village is considered to provide sufficient SANGS to meet the needs of the settlement and associated growth, leaving a residual need for about 3ha.

-4.3.39 The A&DM DPD recognises the potential for the re-located visitor centre at Sherwood Forest and this provides an opportunity to provide SANGS, a site of 3ha (or two sites of 2ha) would be the minimum size threshold.
-This would help meet additional recreational pressure.

-4.3.40 The Core Strategy recognises the need for additional Green Infrastructure associated with Ollerton and Boughton which will also contribute to SANGS.
-The A&DM DPD includes more specific policies in relation to two mixed use sites for Ollerton & Boughton which will include open space provision.
+- 4.3.36 Vicker Water Country Park, located just to the south of Clipstone village is considered to provide sufficient open space to meet the needs of the settlement and associated growth. - 4.3.37 The A&DM DPD recognises the potential for the re-located visitor centre at Sherwood Forest and this provides an opportunity to provide SANGS.
+This would help meet additional recreational pressure. - 4.3.38 The Core Strategy recognises the need for additional Green Infrastructure associated with Ollerton and Boughton which will also contribute to SANGS.
+The A&DM DPD includes more specific policies in relation to two mixed use sites for Ollerton & Boughton which will include open space provision totalling about 20 hectares (although some will be used for local sports provision).
 Allocations at Edwinstowe (ED/HO/1 and 2) recognise the need to provide SANGS, either on site or elsewhere.